-Cindy A. Curtis is the former Deputy City Manager for Virginia Beach, supervising Human Resources, Human Services, Libraries, Parks and Recreation, Public Health, Communications, Volunteer Resources and Organizational Development.
-In 2008, she received the VRPS Fellows Award and in 2014 she was elected to the 100 - member American Academy of Parks and Recreation Administrators, both of which recognized her career’s body of work and contributions to the profession.
-Cindy holds a Bachelor of Arts degree in sociology from Davidson College in North Carolina.
-She studied urban and regional planning at the graduate level at Virginia Tech, where her emphasis was on open space and park master planning and design.
+Cindy A. Curtis retired as Deputy City Manager for Virginia Beach after spending 33 years in municipal governments across Virginia.
+Cindy holds a Bachelor of Arts degree from Davidson College.
+She studied urban and regional planning at the graduate level at Virginia Tech.
 Cindy also serves as a board member of the Virginia Parks and Recreation Foundation, Hampton Roads United Way Campaign Committee and the Hospice House of South Hampton Roads.
 Cindy passionately believes that through servant leadership we can make a difference in our community!

 William R. Brown, CPA, is the owner of The Brown Group which provides financial management consultation services.
 Bill is a former Chairman of the Virginia Beach Community Services Board and former member of the Virginia Beach Minority Business Council.
 He has served on many not-for-profit boards and is still active with non-profit entities.

-Russell J. Held is Vice President of Economic Development for the Port of Virginia.
-Russell is also a board member of the Hampton Roads Economic Development Alliance, Commonwealth Center for Advanced Logistics Systems, Virginia Economic Developers Association and Virginia Beach Vision, as well as serving as a CIVIC Scholars mentor.
+Russell J. Held is retired as Vice President of Economic Development for the Port of Virginia.
+Russell has also served as a board member of the Hampton Roads Economic Development Alliance, Commonwealth Center for Advanced Logistics Systems, Virginia Economic Developers Association and Virginia Beach Vision, as well as serving as a CIVIC Scholars mentor.
 Russell brings fund raising, promotion and public speaking experience to the TWC Board.

 Ninah Pearson is the board liaison with Virginia Beach Human Services.
-She is a social worker and runs the Foster Youth Advisory Council in Virginia Beach working with foster care youth.
+She is a social worker in Virginia Beach working with foster care youth.

-Since 2010, Tom Crockett has served as the Executive Director of the Together We Can Foundation, bringing a lifetime of experience in education and at-risk youth populations.
+Tom Crockett has served as the Executive Director of the Together We Can Foundation since 2010, bringing a lifetime of experience in education and at-risk youth populations.
 He has a Bachelor of Fine Arts degree from Old Dominion University and a Master’s in Fine Arts from the School of the Art Institute of Chicago.
 He was an adjunct professor at Old Dominion University and Tidewater Community college and taught at Lake Taylor High School in Norfolk, Virginia for five years in the 1980’s.
 In 1990, Tom left teaching to work as an arts and education consultant to the Polaroid Corporation.
 He helped develop an innovative national business-to-education marketing partnership that became known as the Polaroid Education Program.
 Tom also served as an education programming consultant for National Geographic, The Discovery Channel, USA Today, and Walmart and ran an innovative arts-based mentoring program for teens in Norfolk City called Art Quest.
 From 2004 to 2009, he served as the Associate Director and then Executive Director for Young Audiences of Virginia—using innovative arts programming to solve educational and social challenges.
-He is an avid photographer and a published author and lives in Newport News with his wife, Kelly.
+He is an avid photographer and a published author and shares three children with his wife, Kelly.